flhuihui1001/Big-data-Hadoop-and-spark/README.md

     2015-12-10T08:40:10Z fnard:-1 fnok:-1 cark:-1 gnuck:-1

 There are four different versions of the _quazyilx_ file, each of different size.
-As you can see in the output below the file sizes are ~50MB, ~5GB, ~19GB and ~39GB.
+As you can see in the output below the file sizes are 50MB (1,000,000 rows), 4.8GB (100,000,000 rows), 18GB and 36.7GB.
 The only difference is the lenght of the number of records, the file structure is the same.
+In this problem we will work with the 4.8GB file `s3://gwu-bigdata/data/quazyilx1.txt`.

 ```
 [hadoop@ip-172-31-76-170]$ hdfs dfs -ls s3://gwu-bigdata/data/quaz*.txt